AchillesProject/EvolvedNeuron_for_HAR/README.md

 # MasterProject
-under the supervision of Prof. Roland Olsson
+Under the supervision of Prof. Roland Olsson